zerebos/Trilium-MarkdownPreview/README.md

 ## Installation

-1. Create a new code note with `JS Frontened` type.
+1. Create a new code note with `JS Frontend` type.
 Copy and paste [widget.js](https://github.com/rauenzi/Trilium-MarkdownPreview/blob/main/src/widget.js) into the note.
     - Be sure to add the `#widget` attribute to the note
 1. Attach the [marked.min.js](https://github.com/rauenzi/Trilium-MarkdownPreview/blob/main/lib/marked.min.js) file to the note either via drag-n-drop or import.
 1. (optional) Create one (or more) child code notes of `CSS` type and fill it with any global markdown styles.